autokey/autokey/Installing.md

 If you wish to manually install AutoKey, use the dependencies specified in the AUR as a reference, for what has to be installed.

+Errors with QT plugins may be solved by updating the QT plugin path. `export QT_PLUGIN_PATH=/usr/lib/qt/plugins`

 # `pip` Installation

 If you are using a distribution other than those listed above or if you want to install AutoKey from GitHub you can use this [`pip`][pip] installation method.